دوره 8، شماره 3 - ( 4-1401 ) جلد 8 شماره 3 صفحات 160-150 | برگشت به فهرست نسخه ها

 Send citation to:

 Palaniappan G, Sathappan S, Veeraraghavalu A. Surgical importance of using musculo-aponeurotic landmarks as a guide to identify the radial nerve in posterior approach for humeral fractures a cadaveric study in a south indian population.
-RABMS 2022; 8 (3) :150-160
+Journal of Research in Applied and Basic Medical Sciences 2022; 8 (3) :150-160

 Background & Aims: Long course of the radial nerve and its proximity to the humerus makes Radial Nerve (RN) prone to injury in diaphyseal fractures.
 In an effort to maintain its integrity, soft tissue landmarks can be readily made use of to provide facile nerve identification, as osseous landmarks might get altered in fractures.
 The aim of this study was to provide an idea of safe zone for securing radial nerve in relation to soft tissue structures and thereby, preventing the concomitant iatrogenic injury.